 - You must sell all of your assets in order to discharge debt under Chapter 7.
-In a Chapter 7 proceeding, certain assets are exempt from sale to satisfy your creditors, including your primary residence, motor vehicle, retirement assets and wages.
+In a Chapter 7 proceeding, certain assets are exempt from sale to satisfy your creditors, including your primary residence, motor vehicle, retirement assets, and wages.

 - Bankruptcy is a sign of personal failure.
 People file bankruptcy for many reasons, including divorce, illness or injury, or loss of a job.
 The bankruptcy laws don’t make determinations of good or bad; they were put in place to help people.

 - Even though you file for bankruptcy, creditors can still attempt to collect the debt.
-When you file for bankruptcy, whether a Chapter 7, Chapter 11 or Chapter 13, an automatic stay goes into effect immediately upon filing.
-This prohibits your creditors from contacting you in any way other than through the bankruptcy in an effort to collect the debt.
+When you file for bankruptcy, whether a Chapter 7, Chapter 11, or Chapter 13, an automatic stay goes into effect immediately upon filing.
+This prohibits your creditors from contacting you in any way other than through bankruptcy in an effort to collect the debt.
 They cannot call, send letters or take legal action against you.

-- You can only file one petition in bankruptcy.
+- You can only file one petition for bankruptcy.
 You can file a Chapter 7 bankruptcy proceeding every eight years and the guidelines for Chapter 13 filings allow you to file again after an even shorter period of time.